openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Issuance Initiation Response

-The wallet is not supposed to create a response.
-UX control stays with the wallet after completion of the process.
+The Wallet is not supposed to create a response.
+UX control stays with the Wallet after completion of the process.

-## Credential Authorization Endpoint
+## Credential Authorization Endpoint {#authorization_endpoint}

 The Authorization Endpoint is used in the same manner as defined in [@!RFC6749] taking into account the recommendations given in [@!I-D.ietf-oauth-security-topics] and utilizes [@!I-D.ietf-oauth-rar].